scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 tracking.init(myContainer);
 {% endhighlight %}

-## Adding tracking attributes to specific components
+## Add data attributes to specific component types

-You can add tracking attributes to specific component types instead of adding them to everything.
+You can add data attributes to specific component types instead of adding them to everything.

+In general this is less useful than restricting the addition of data attributes to a particular DOM node, but it is available if you need it.

 {% highlight js %}
 tracking.add.tabs()
 {% endhighlight %}

-This also supports the inclusion of a "scope" parameter.
-If one is not provided it is applied to the whole page (the document element).
+This also supports the use of a 'scope' parameter.
+Without a scope parameter, the script will apply to the whole page (the document element).

 {% highlight js %}
 tracking.add.tabs(document.getElementById('my-new-tabs-container'));
 {% endhighlight %}

-In general this is less useful than restricting addition of attributes to a particular DOM node, but it is available if you need it.

-## What does Tracking add, specifically?
+## How tracking handles different components

 ### Button

-Buttons are given a "data-button" attribute whose value uses the pattern `button-[slug of the button text]`.
+Buttons get a 'data-button' attribute whose value uses the pattern `button-[slug of the button text]`.

 {% highlight html %}
 <button class="ds_button" data-button="button-start-here">